NovelAI: The AI Writing Sandbox Born from a Privacy Scandal

 It has a real learning curve.
 The interface offers sampling parameters, context settings, prompt engineering options, and configuration choices that can feel overwhelming if you’re coming from a simpler tool.
 Getting consistently good prose output requires understanding how the models work and investing time in your Lorebook.
 This is not a “type a prompt and get a chapter” experience.

-It is not the easiest AI writing tool to learn.
-It doesn’t hold your hand.
-It won’t outline your novel or check your grammar or walk you through a three-act structure.
+NovelAI isn’t the easiest AI writing tool to learn.
+It won’t hold your hand or outline your novel for you.